xuganchen/backtest/README.md

 * "end_date": pd.Timestamp("xxxx-xx-xxTxx:xx:xx", freq= str("freq") + "T"), end datetime of backtesting
 * "equity": initial funding,
 * "freq": the frequency of backtesting,  a integer in minutes,
-* "commission_ratio": the commission ratio of transaction, and the commission is "ratio * price * quantity"
+* "commission_ratio": the commission ratio of transaction, and the commission equantion is "cash * (1 + ratio) = price * quantity"
+* "suggested_quantity": None or a value.if None, buy using all cash; if a value, buy fixed quantity
+* "max_quantity": None or a value.
+If a value, this is the maximum number of transactions
+* "min_quantity": None or a value.
+If a value, this is the minimum number of transactions
+* "min_handheld_cash": None or a value.
+If a value, this is the minimum handheld funds
 * "exchange": the exchange
 * "tickers": the list of trading digital currency.